SalesLoft/enginf_exercise/README.md

 ## CI and Deployment

-You may use any CI system you like, as long as it works with Docker.
+You may use any CI system you like.
 We use Github Actions at SalesLoft, but it is not required.

-For deployment, we use Kubernetes, so the app will need to run within a Docker container and you can re-use the container from the tests.
-We don't need to have the container image available publicly, just this repository.
+For deployment, we use Kubernetes, so the app will need to run within a Docker container.
+We don't need to have the container image available publicly.

 If you don't have a Kubernetes cluster available, you can run one locally with [Minikube](https://kubernetes.io/docs/setup/minikube/) or remotely with [Katacode](https://www.katacoda.com/courses/kubernetes/playground) or [Play with Kubernetes](https://labs.play-with-k8s.com/).